How to classify iron and steel when using the Tariff: guidance to using chapters 72 and 73 and full list of exceptions.

 The guidance that follows shows the classification choices you’ll need to make for common raw and semi-manufactured commodities using a graphical approach for ease of reference.

-It is essential to have as great an understanding of the details of the composition and form of your goods as possible in order to classify them correctly.
-For example, if you are not sure if your goods are flat rolled or cold rolled, you will not be able to classify them accurately.
+It’s essential to have as great an understanding of the details of the composition and form of your goods as possible in order to classify them correctly.
+For example, if you aren’t sure if your goods are flat rolled or cold rolled, you’ll not be able to classify them accurately.
 Check with your suppliers if you’re unsure.

 The early pages in this section cover essential definitions and outlines of processes that will affect classification, while the later pages show you how to classify specific types of product in an easy-to-use flowchart format.